 Will a line level adapter hurt my receiver?
 Will the total Ohms be ok?

-There’s no harm in connecting a speaker level adapter to your speaker output terminals.
+Generally speaking there’s no harm in connecting a speaker level adapter to your speaker output terminals.
 The receiver’s speaker outputs will still see a safe speaker impedance (Ohms) load.

 Notes on sound quality

-The sound quality when using a speaker adapter is generally very good but not as “clean” as what you’d get from RCA jacks or when using a digital signal and a converter.
+The sound quality when using a speaker level adapter is generally good but not as “clean” as what you’d get from RCA jacks or when using a digital signal and a converter.
 It depends also on the quality of the AV receiver’s outputs.
 Anytime a signal is converted twice there’s always a bit of degradation that happens.